 - Eat your grilled skirt steak with sautéed asparagus, grilled corn on the cob. garlic butter mushrooms, or fresh burrata caprese salad.

-Start with a clean grill, leftover residue can cause food to stick.
-Oil the grates lightly with a paper towel and tongs, and pat the steak dry before seasoning.
-Make sure the grill is preheated to high heat to create a good sear, and let the steak cook undisturbed until it naturally releases from the grill.
+Start with a clean grill, then oil the grates lightly with a paper towel and tongs, and pat the steak dry before seasoning.
+Preheat the grill to high heat so you get a good sear, and let the steak cook undisturbed until it naturally releases from the grill.

 Craving more cozy recipes?
 Sign up for the Sweet Tea & Thyme newsletter, save this recipe with the Pin button.
 If you whip it up, tag me (@sweet_tea_thyme on IG/@sweetteaandthyme on TikTok) and don’t forget to leave a star rating and note below, it helps more than you know, friend.